Kyle-Jeynes/Laravel-Dockerized/README.md

 # Features:

 - Traefik Nginx-Ingress
-- Traefik SSL Offload
-- Traefik DNS ACME Propagation
+- DNS ACME Propagation To Offload SSL
-- Laravel Dockerfile build with
+- Laravel Dockerfile build (from VCS - can easily be added) with
     - NPM (Node) Latest
     - PHP 7.4.16
 - Nginx